TutteInstitute/datamapplot/README.rst

 Some examples of the kind of output that DataMapPlot can provide.

-A basic plot, with soem highlighted labels:
+A basic plot, with some highlighted labels:

 .. image:: examples/plot_cord19.png
    :width: 1024